|

 medical background, the men chatted with Patricia

 all night long like old friends.
+Starting in

 January, Friday Night Camelot became a regular event for all